Starting from Scratch

 App Lifecycle

-When a browser or native app loads your Skill, it will start by hitting it’s RootSkillViewController.
+When a browser or native app loads your Skill, it will start by hitting its RootSkillViewController.
+If your Skill has an AppViewController declared, it will be loaded first.
 You can execute code at each stage by implementing a method by the name of the stage.

 UI Design